MikroElektronika/mikrosdk_click_v2/clicks/llci2c/README.md

 ### Application Task

-> Reads the temperature from the Thermo 7 click board and logs data to UART.
+> Reads the temperature from the Thermo 7 Click board and logs data to UART.

 ```c